Here are Networking Interview Questions for fresher as well as experienced candidates.

 Orange/white, orange, green/white, blue, blue/white, green, brown/white, brown.

 68) What protocols fall under the Application layer of the TCP/IP stack?

-The following are the protocols under TCP/IP Application layer: FTP, TFTP, Telnet and SMTP.
+The following are the protocols under the TCP/IP Application layer: FTP, TFTP, Telnet, and SMTP.

-Yes, you can connect two computers together using only one cable.
-A crossover type cable can be use in this scenario.
+Yes, you can connect two computers, using only one cable.
+A crossover type cable can be used in this scenario.
 In this setup, the data transmit pin of one cable is connected to the data receive pin of the other cable, and vice versa.

 70) What is ipconfig?

 Ipconfig is a utility program that is commonly used to identify the addresses information of a computer on a network.
 It can show the physical address as well as the IP address.

 71) What is the difference between a straight-through and crossover cable?